 Jacqui lives in Sewall’s Point with her husband, Dr. Ed Lippisch and their dogs, Bo, Coyote, and Luna.
 Ed is an oral surgeon and owner of Lippisch and Engebretsen: Oral and Maxillofacial Surgeons and has had a successful practice in Stuart for many years.

-Jacqui’s Government Experience
+Jacqui’s Local Government Experience

 Jacqui has served as a commissioner for the Town of Sewall’s Point since 2008.
-Her second term ends in November 2016.
+Her second term ended in November 2016.
 From July 2011 to November 2012, Jacqui served as the Town’s mayor.
 She is most proud of being part of the Town Commission when it:

 Implemented a $3.2 million FEMA grant to raise houses in the flood zone which resulted in lower insurance costs for all homeowners within the flood zone (2008-Present)